anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 Choose your video from [YouTube](https://www.youtube.com/).

 You may often consider writing your own Content Processor.
-Refer to Custom Content Section.
+Refer to Custom Content Processor section in Other Notes.

 == Installation ==